DataSmithLab/privacydev/_posts/2025-07-22-ai-programming-tools.md

 <img src="https://images.seeklogo.com/logo-png/55/1/claude-logo-png_seeklogo-554540.png" alt="Anthropic logo" style="width: 100px;">
 </div>
 <div>
-<p><strong>Anthropic's Claude</strong> models are a leading competitor to OpenAI's GPT series.
-While not a standalone tool, the Claude Code is used by many developers and can be integrated into IDEs.
-Anthropic has a very strong, business-friendly default privacy policy.</p>
+<p><strong>Anthropic's Claude</strong> API is a leading competitor to OpenAI's GPT series.
+While not a standalone tool, Claude can be integrated into IDEs and has the strongest privacy policy of any major AI provider.</p>
 </div>
 </div>
 <div style="margin-top: 15px;">